nopSolutions/nopCommerce-Docs/en/developer/tutorials/instruction-on-how-to-start-developing-on-nopcommerce.md

   * AutoMapper

     AutoMapper is a simple library that helps us to transform one object type to another.
 It is a convention-based object-to-object mapper that requires very little configuration.
-  * AutoFac
+  * ASP.NET Core internal dependency injection

-    Autofac is an addictive IoC container for .NET.
-It manages the dependencies between classes so that applications stay easy to change as they grow in size and complexity.
+    ASP IOC manages the dependencies between classes so that applications stay easy to change as they grow in size and complexity.
   * Linq2DB

     Linq2DB is an open-source ORM framework for .NET applications.
 It is a .NET Foundation project.
 It enables developers to work with data using objects of domain specific classes without focusing on the underlying database tables and columns where this data is stored.
 So, it is the bridge between Business Layer and Data Layer.